antoinecollet5/lbfgsb/README.rst

 In this context, the objectives of this code are as follows:

 - Learn the underlying mechanisms of lbfgsb code;
-- Provide understandable, modern code using the high-level language python, while using typing, explicit function names and standardized formatting thanks to `Ruff <https://docs.astral.sh/ruff/>`_;
+- Provide understandable, modern code using the high-level language python, while using typing, explicit function names and standardized formatting thanks to `Ruff <https://docs.astral.sh/ruff/>`_ and `ty <https://docs.astral.sh/ty/>`_;
 - Provide detailed and explicit documentation;
 - Offer totally free code, including for commercial use, thanks to the **BSD 3-Clause License**;
 - Garantee efficient code, with the number of calls to the objective function and gradient at least as low as in the reference implementation, and without drastically increasing memory consumption or computation time, thanks to the use of numpy and vectorization;